 “Belfiglio’s work is technically vivacious.
 She captures richly by hand the same moments in time a photographer captures by lens.
 The historical buildings and monuments that serve so often as her subjects arrive on canvas resolutely whole and resoundingly profound.
 Her more recent floral-focused work does the same for bountiful blossoms.
 She is a master of light and shadow.”

 Diane Belfiglio (pronounced Bel FEE lee o) earned her B.F.A. in Drawing, Painting, and Graphics from The Ohio State University in 1978, and her M.F.A. in Painting from Syracuse University in 1980.
-Also In 1980, she was awarded a $6000 Aid-to-Individual-Artists Fellowship Grant from the Ohio Arts Council.
+Also in 1980, she was awarded a $6000 Aid-to-Individual-Artists Fellowship Grant from the Ohio Arts Council.
 Since that time, she has received numerous professional awards, including four Arts in Stark grants from 2011-2014.
-Belfiglio has exhibited in over 200 group and solo shows regionally, nationally, and internationally.
+Belfiglio has exhibited in over 225 group and solo shows regionally, nationally, and internationally.
 She has been affiliated with the Rubiner Gallery in greater Detroit, the Mangel Gallery in Philadelphia, Jamie Szoke Gallery in NYC, the Brenda Kroos Gallery in Cleveland, and several other galleries and art consultants in northeast Ohio.
+Her Ohio Arts Council awards have come full circle, as she was recently awarded a $5000 Ohio Arts Council Individual Excellence Award for her watercolor work in 2023.

-Belfiglio's works are included in the permanent collections of six museums, including the Canton Museum of Art, Itchiku Kubota Art Museum in Tokyo, Japan, and The Butler Institute of American Art in Youngstown, Ohio.
-In addition, her works are in sixteen corporate, hospital, and university art collections, and numerous private collections, including that of singer Patti LaBelle.
+Belfiglio's works are included in the permanent collections of six museums, including the Butler Institute of American Art, Itchiku Kubota Art Museum in Tokyo, Japan, the Canton Museum of Art, and the Massillon Museum.
+In addition, her works are in 25 corporate, hospital, library, school, and university art collections, and numerous private collections, including that of singer Patti LaBelle.
 Her painting, “Trumpeter of Justice,” was recently selected by the Stark County Courthouse Bicentennial Committee for inclusion in the permanent collection of the Stark County Courthouse.

-Belfiglio's work has also been prominently displayed in the lobby of the Governor's Office in Columbus, Ohio for the past eleven years.
-Recently, Belfiglio was a “Featured Spotlight Artist” at the Ohio Governor’s Residence.
-The show was organized by the Ohio Arts Council, and the work was selected by Ohio First Lady, Karen Kasich, and her staff.
-Belfiglio’s work was on display there January through March 2018.
+Belfiglio's work has also been prominently displayed in the Ohio Governor's Office for eleven years through a juried program sponsored by the Ohio Arts Council until the program was discontinued in 2019.
+In 2018, Belfiglio was a “Featured Spotlight Artist” at the Ohio Governor’s Residence.
+This show was also organized by the Ohio Arts Council, and the work was selected by Ohio First Lady, Karen Kasich, and her staff.

-Belfiglio is currently a Professional Assistant Professor of Art and Studio Coordinator at Walsh University in North Canton Ohio, where--in addition to teaching--she has completed designing and directing her 14th Community Art Project.
+Belfiglio is currently a Professional Assistant Professor of Art and Studio Coordinator at Walsh University in North Canton Ohio, where--in addition to teaching--she has designed and directed 15 community art projects.
 These projects engage Walsh University students, faculty and staff and local community partners to work together to create large painted mosaic installations.
-These installations can be found both on Walsh’s campus and throughout the greater Canton community.
+Ten of these installations can be found on Walsh’s campus, and five can be found throughout the greater Canton community.

-Prior to teaching at Walsh University (since 2000), Belfiglio taught at Syracuse University, Kent State University, and The University of Akron.
+Prior to her appointment at Walsh University in 2000, Belfiglio taught at Syracuse University, Kent State University, and The University of Akron.
 In 2013, she was inducted into the Plain Local Foundation and Alumni Association's Hall of Distinction for her outstanding professional accomplishments and community contributions.
+At Walsh University, she has been the recipient of two Outstanding Faculty Awards: in 2018 for Scholarship, and in 2021 for Teaching.
+Also in 2021, Belfiglio was awarded Advisor of the year for her service to Art Club, which was selected as the 2021 Student Organization of the Year.

 Belfiglio's full CV, Review Articles, and Portfolio of Art and Community Art can be viewed on this website.
 Her works which are available for sale can be found here: (See PORTFOLIO and Shop)